Opening: Culture as Resistance and Radical Hope

 19:00 – 19:10 | Opening - Why This Week Matters

-19:10 – 20:00 | Keynote: Jerry Afriyie – On poetry and protest, reclaiming Dutch identity from grassroots
+19:30 – 20:00 | Keynote: Jerry Afriyie - On poetry and protest, reclaiming Dutch identity from grassroots

 What does it mean to resist with our stories, our languages, our everyday lives?
-In this keynote, Jerry Afriyie reflects on resistance in its many forms: memory, silence, and storytelling as subversion; poetry and protest as a reclaiming of identity, and the quiet power of performing belonging in everyday life.
+In this keynote, Jerry King Luther Afriyie reflects on resistance in its many forms: memory, silence, and storytelling as subversion; poetry and protest as a reclaiming of identity, and the quiet power of performing belonging in everyday life.

-20:00 – 20:10 | Voices from the RWW Coalition: Migrate Inc., Refugee Academy, Syrian Volunteers of The Netherlands, and Queer Work
+20:00 – 20:10 | Voices from the RWW Coalition

-20:15 – 21:15 | Screening & Discussion: Introspective: Modes of Artistic Expression and Cultural Engagement
+Screening & Discussion: Introspective: Modes of Artistic Expression and Cultural Engagement

-21:20 - 00:00 | Resistance in Rhythm
+21:20 - 21:50 Resistance in Rhythm

 Jerry King Luther Afriyie is a poet and human rights activist.
 Born in Bechem, Ghana, Jerry Afriyie has lived in the Netherlands since the age of 11 and in the Bijlmer for almost 30 years.
 He co-founded the movement Nederland Wordt Beter and the Soul Rebel Movement foundation.
 In 2011, he and other artists launched the awareness campaign Zwarte Piet is Racisme and co-founded Kick Out Zwarte Piet and the Black Manifesto.